 RACHEL BLACK SPAULDING

 Welcome to my site!
 I began my theater career on stage, and in a wee bit of film.
 I have been directed by such legends as Susan Stroman, Woody Allen, Mike Ockrent, Gracielle Daniele, and Paul Gemignani; and have performed with such luminaries as Roger Daltrey, Hal Linden, Roddy McDowell, Tony Randall, Terrance Mann, Ben Vereen, to name a few.
 My work as an actress has been described by the New York Times as “lovely, smart, and well informed”; by The Star Ledger as “commanding”; by Talkin Broadway as “compelling” and “accomplished”; and by the NJ Arts Maven as “in full sail on high tide”.
+On film, I recently stepped into the role of Sister Roberta in Motherland, a short film by award winning, Emmy-nominated Bongiorno Pictures.

 In the summer of 2015, I was one of fifty-six directors worldwide invited to attend the Lincoln Center Theater Directors Lab a prestigious and intensive professional development/educational program fully funded by Lincoln Center Theater.
 There I worked on Stoppard’s The Hard Problem as my directing project, and gave two workshops in acting and voice utilizing Patsy Rodenberg's Technique to my fellow directors.
 In the same year of my participation, the Lincoln Center Theater Directors Lab had been nominated – a second time - for a special Tony Award Honor.